fsatool/fsatool.github.io/README.md

 4. Download the FSATOOL repository (git clone https://github.com/fsatool/fsatool.github.io).
 5. Unzip the FSATOOL source code package and move into the directory.
 6. Run 'make preparelib' to install NETCDF and FFTW libraries.
-7. Run "make" to compile FSATOOL source codes
+7. Run 'make' to compile FSATOOL source codes
 8. Copy the generated executable file "fsatool" to any place you want to do the simulation or analysis work.

 # Software Usage